Breaking the Code: Performance history

 On 5 October 2019 a new production of the play began at Salisbury Playhouse in the UK.
 Directed by Christian Durham the performance is given in the round.
 To achieve this the usual seating configuration of the Playhouse was changed and seats placed on the stage.

 The part of Alan Turing was played by Edward Bennett.

+The play ran at the Central Square Theater in Cambridge, Massachusetts, USA beginning on April 2, 2026.
+Eddie Shields played Turing in a new production directed by Scott Edmiston.

+The play is set to be performed again in 2026 by the Norwich Player's Theatre Company at The Maddermarket Theatre in Norwich, Norfolk, UK with a performance coinciding with their annual Norwich Pride celebrations.

 In other media

 Television

 The play was adapted for television in a 1996 BBC filmed production, directed by Herbert Wise, and also starring Jacobi, which won a Broadcasting Press Guild Award and was nominated for two BAFTA TV awards, for best single drama and best actor, and for a GLAAD Media Award.
 It was broadcast in the United States by PBS on Masterpiece Theatre.
 A producer's cut was released on DVD in 2012.